Skip to main content

 What if the supplier refuses to share their business license: Walk away.
 A legitimate manufacturer has no reason to hide their business license — it is a public document already listed on government databases.
 Refusal to share it means either the supplier is not a manufacturer, the business license contains information they do not want you to see (e.g., registration date much newer than claimed, no manufacturing scope), or they are operating without valid registration.

 Can I verify a Chinese factory without visiting in person: Yes.
 The five checks above can all be completed from your desk.
-For high-value orders (>$50,000), supplement digital verification with a third-party inspection (SGS, Bureau Veritas, Intertek) that includes a factory audit.
-The inspection report should confirm that the factory address, production lines, and management team match the business license information you verified digitally.
+For a first order with meaningful financial or retail compliance exposure, supplement digital verification with a third-party inspection from firms such as SGS, Bureau Veritas, Intertek, QIMA, or V-Trust.
+Ask the audit firm to confirm that the factory address, production lines, management team, and document set match the business license information you verified digitally.

 Related Reading

-• How to Order Custom Pencils from China: Complete Guide
+• How to Order Custom Pencils from China: Specs, Lead Times, and MOQ

 • Top 8 Pencil Manufacturers in China: 2026 Factory Comparison Guide